TLuu52/TLuu52/README.md

     <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/TLuu52?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/>
   </a>
 </p>

-I am a recent graduate who is now pursuing a career inside of the IT field!
+Hi my name is Thuan Luu, and I am a recent graduate who is now pursuing a career inside of the IT field!
 I am quite passionate about my work and I am open to learning and figuring out stuff if needed within the work enviroment.

 ----
 🧰 Languages and Tools